inaka/erlang_guidelines/README.md

 ## Suggestions & Great Ideas

-Things that should be considered when writing code, but do not cause a PR rejection.
+Things that should be considered when writing code, but do not cause a PR rejection, or are too vague to consistently enforce.

 ***
 ##### CamelCase over Under_Score